19hours/sg-statutes/Acts/Patents Act.md

 (b) if it is so published in a language other than English —

-(i) on the publication of a translation of the application in accordance with section 86(7); or
+(i) on the publication of an English translation of the application in accordance with section 86(7); or

-(ii) on the service by the applicant of a translation into English of the specification of the application on the Government department concerned or, as the case may be, on the person committing the infringing act.
+(ii) on the service by the applicant of an English translation of the specification of the application on the Government department concerned or, as the case may be, on the person committing the infringing act.

+[2/2007 wef 01/04/2007]

 [19/2004]

-(4) The reference in subsection (3)(b)(ii) to the service of a translation on a Government department or other person is to its being sent by post or delivered to that department or person.
+(4) The reference in subsection (3)(b)(ii) to the service of an English translation on a Government department or other person is to its being sent by post or delivered to that department or person.

 (5) During the international phase of the application, section 20 does not apply (determination of questions of entitlement in relation to application under this Act); but after the end of the international phase section 20 shall apply.